12 Must Know Bookkeeping Tips for Businesses

 2. Automate with Cloud Based Accounting Software

 We’re lucky to live in a time where cloud based accounting software gives you as the business owner the power to access your business information whenever you need it.
-Technology has made it possible to sort through piles of paperwork each month, check spreadsheets, and perform manual calculations.
+Software integration technology has made it possible to sort through piles of paperwork each month, check spreadsheets, and perform manual calculations.
 Today, cloud based software does most of the hard work for you.

 3. Create An Easy To Follow Record Keeping System

-Every transaction your business makes should be recorded and organised in a way that’s easy for you to maintain and keep your cash flow on track.
+Every transaction your business makes should be recorded and organised in a way that’s easy for you to maintain and manage your cash flow.
 Keeping track of all business records, including invoices, receipts and expenses will help you predict future opportunities for your business and maintain tax compliance in the case of an audit.

 While there are easy ways to digitise your paper receipts, if you prefer to keep paper records, these should remain in a locked and secure cabinet somewhere and be organised into a simple system.
 It’s also best to have a backup of your records just in case something goes missing.